parcel-bundler/website/src/getting-started/plugin-config.md

 ---

 {% note %}
-Contrary to what this page's title might suggest, this is not about configuration individual plugins, but how to tell Parcel which plugin is responsible for (among others) which file type.
+Contrary to what this page's title might suggest, this is not about configuring individual plugins, but how to tell Parcel which plugin is responsible for (among others) which file type.
 {% endnote %}

 This is ...
 TODO